hexalang/Hexa/docs/reference.md

 # Goals

-Hexa syntax is designed to follow those standards:
+Hexa syntax is designed to follow these standards:

 - [x] Declarative -> Code flows in a straightforward and unambiguous way
 - [x] Easy to read and write -> Both by humans and tools